Button-Down Collar Golf Polo Shirts: Polo vs Woven, 4-Button & Fit Checks

 This is the safe core SKU for most golf programs.

 It looks controlled at the collar, photographs well, and still wears like a true polo.
-For merchandising, it’s easy to slot into your Polo Shirts assortment without confusing customers or store staff.
+In merchandising, it can sit cleanly inside a Polo Shirts assortment without confusing customers or store staff.

-If your buyer intent is “club-friendly, neat, reliable,” this is the lane.
+If your buyer intent is “club-friendly, neat, reliable,” this is the lane for button down golf polo development.

-Woven button-downs can work brilliantly for clubhouse, travel, hospitality, and “smart casual golf.”
+Woven button-front shirts can work brilliantly for clubhouse, travel, hospitality, and “smart casual golf.”

-But it’s not a substitute for a performance polo in heat or high-movement play.
-If you’re trying to win on-course comfort, keep the woven option as a secondary capsule—not the backbone.
+But they’re not a substitute for a performance polo in heat or high-movement play.
+If you’re trying to win on-course comfort, keep woven as a secondary capsule—not the backbone.

 A simple decision rule: